Learning to Importance Sample in Primary Sample Space: Related Work

 \subsection{Deep Learning in Monte Carlo Rendering}

-Deep learning has been successfully applied to denoise Monte Carlo rendering results~\cite{Bako:2017:KCN,chaitanya17}, and such techniques are commonly used in production rendering today.
-Our approach is orthogonal to these techniques and can be combined with any state of the art denoiser.
+Deep learning has been successfully applied to denoise Monte Carlo rendering~\cite{Bako:2017:KCN,Chaitanya17}, which is common in production today.
+Our approach is orthogonal to these techniques and can be combined with any denoiser.
 Neural networks have also been used as a regression architecture to interpolate radiance values from sparse samples~\cite{Ren:2013:GIR,Kallweit:2017:DSR}.
-These methods, however, do not converge to ground truth solutions, since they rely on directly predicting radiance based on a model learned from a limited amount of data.
-In contrast, we learn how to sample, and we compute accurate sampling densities that can be used to perform unbiased importance sampling.
-While we do not have a theoretical proof that our approach reduces variance, we demonstrate significant variance reduction in several practical scenarios.
+These methods have no guarantees to converge to ground truth solutions, however, since they directly predict radiance based on a model learned from a limited amount of data.
+In contrast, we learn how to sample, and our sampling densities enable unbiased importance sampling.
+While we do not have a theoretical proof that our approach reduces variance, we demonstrate significant variance reduction in practical scenarios.